jarrodmillman/rcsds/standard/numpy.rst

 Introduce Python’s core numerical, scientific, and plotting packages.

 -  Fernando Pérez, Brian E. Granger, and John D. Hunter.
-“Python: an ecosystem for scientific computing.” *Computing in Science & Engineering* 13, no. 2 (2011): 13-21.
+"Python: an ecosystem for scientific computing." *Computing in Science & Engineering* 13, no. 2 (2011): 13-21.

 -  Stéfan van der Walt, S. Chris Colbert, and Gael Varoquaux.
-“The NumPy
+"The NumPy
-   array: a structure for efficient numerical computation.” *Computing in Science & Engineering* 13, no. 2 (2011): 22-30.
+   array: a structure for efficient numerical computation." *Computing in Science & Engineering* 13, no. 2 (2011): 22-30.

 -  John D. Hunter.
-“Matplotlib: A 2D graphics environment.” *Computing in Science & Engineering* 9, no. 3 (2007): 0090-95.
+"Matplotlib: A 2D graphics environment." *Computing in Science & Engineering* 9, no. 3 (2007): 0090-95.

 Introduction